 Upon signing in to Twitter, you’ll see a draft tweet that contains a link to your poll.
 You can customize the text in your tweet before you hit the Tweet button:

 Getting a direct link to your polls

-All polls created in free accounts are public, which means that they can be found on the Polldaddy Community site.
+All polls created in free accounts are public.
 Paid account holders have the option of making their polls private, so that they will not appear on the community site.
 To share a direct link to your poll on the Community Site, select Direct Link from among the options on the left-hand side of the Share pop-up.
 (Ensure that the Make poll public checkbox is checked, beneath the poll’s title on the poll editing screen—unchecking that box removes the Direct Link option from the Share popup.)
 Copy the link and share it with participants on your website or send it to them via email.